peanutyumyum/Mini_Hackathon/README.md

 ## Summary

-> This Web service is indepent book store platform <br>
+> This Web service is platform service for indepent book store <br>
 > You can looking for indepent book store location at your posiotion <br>
 > Add favorite author and receive their information <br>
 > You can see a score about store